-In connection with our audit, nothing came to our attention that caused us to believe that (town name) failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, except as described in the (schedule name where findings are listed) as items (list related finding numbers).
+In connection with our audit, we noted that (town name) failed to comply with provisions of the (list section titles of guide in which noncompliance was identified) of the Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters as described in the (schedule name where findings are listed) as items (list related finding reference numbers).
+Also, in connection with our audit, nothing came to our attention that caused us to believe that (town name) failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test & delete any section titles that identified reported findings) sections of the Minnesota Legal Compliance Audit Guide for Towns, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Town's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.